pieroproietti/penguins-eggs/sourceforge/files/iso/debian/README.md

 * **naked** - just the juice, without GUI.
 You can start here to build your revolution! (i386 and amd64)
 * **xfce** - it's not naked, but just dressed with xfce4 and firefox.
 You can from here for a lite xfce remix. (i386)
 * **mate** - it's not naked, but just dressed with mate and firefox.
 You can from here for a lite mate remix. (i386)
 * **gnome** - it's not naked, but just dressed with gnome and firefox.
-You can from here for a lite mate remix. (i386)
+You can from here for a lite gnome remix. (i386)
+* **kde** - it's not naked, but just dressed with kde and conquetor.
+You can from here for a lite kde remix. (amd64)

 # Disclaim
 __Please note what this project is in no way connected to Debian in any official way, it’s just my personal experiment__.